1. What is ROTC and it will pay for my college, right?

 Army ROTC is the Reserve Officers' Training Corps and is phase one of Army Officers' training.
 Army ROTC produces officers for the Active Duty, Army National Guard, and the Army Reserve.
 There are several financial incentives available for our students to compete for.
 All cadets are assessed on are the Scholar/Athlete/Leader (SAL) criteria.

 The minimum SAL criteria required to compete for our financial incentives are:

-• LEADER: any extracurricular activities you have participated in along with working, veteran, currently enlisted in the Army National Guard/Army Reserve, volunteering, community organizations, etc.
+• LEADER: any extracurricular activities you have participated in along with working, currently enlisted in the Army National Guard or Army Reserve, volunteer time, memberships to clubs and organizations.

 2. Is there a military obligation during college?